turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 <%= simple_form_for @rating, url: product_ratings_path(@rating.product_id), method: :post do |f| %>
 ```

-With this change, the input field for the `body` attribute is suddenly a text
+This has some side effects in the form.
+For one, the `body` attribute has
-field rather than a textarea.
+become a text field rather than a textarea.

-We can tell the form that we want a textarea by specifying the option `as:
+oe can tell the form that we want a textarea by specifying the option
-:text`:
+`as: :text`:

 ```erb
 <%= f.input :body, as: :text, input_html: { placeholder: t('placeholder.ratings.body') } %>
 ```

-One more thing changed in the form.
-The stars used to default to `0`, but now
+Secondly, the stars used to default to `0`, but now they're blank.
+The whole
-they're blank.
-The whole list of numbers is still around, it's just preceded
-by a blank line.
+list of numbers is still around, it's just preceded by a blank line.

 We can explicitly tell the form to not include the blank line: